CPD Excellence Hubs Programme (TLIF)

 How do I become a partner school?

-Recruitment will be managed locally by hub leaders, who will approach eligible schools in their areas, however, we encourage any school to make an enquiry via our contact page and express their interest in taking part.
-Please note that in order to be eligible, partner schools should be located in one of the project’s priority areas (Blackpool, Northumberland, Sheffield/Doncaster, Stoke-on-Trent and Worthing), and their overall effectiveness should be rated as not yet Good (i.e. category three/four) according to the most recent Ofsted judgement.
+Recruitment will be managed locally by hub leaders, who will approach eligible schools in their areas, however, we encourage any school to make an enquiry with us via our contact page and express their interest in taking part.
+Please note that in order to be eligible, partner schools should be located in one of the project’s priority areas (Blackpool, Northumberland, Sheffield/Doncaster, Stoke-on-Trent and South Central), and their overall effectiveness should be rated as not yet Good (i.e. category three/four) according to the most recent Ofsted judgement.

 For more information, including any media enquiries, please contact firstname.lastname@example.org.